hailey99/presentation-en/2021 May/Ethernet-and-CSMA-CD.md

 ## Collision Domain
 <img src="https://www.thebryantadvantage.com/wp-content/uploads/2018/10/Collision-Domain-1.png" width="80%">

 All four hosts are connected to a hub.
-If one PC tries to communicate, all other PCs will not be able to communicate.
+If one PC is transmitting its frame and the network's busy, all other PCs will not be able to transmit their frames.
 If a collision occurs in that network, all of the PCs will be affected.
 They are in one 'collision domain'.
 CSMA/CD had developed to protect the collision.